Pulmonary Fibrosis

 Your genes can put you at risk for IPF in a few ways.

 Scientists have found that mutations in certain genes are common among people who have IPF.
 Some of these genes help the body make surfactant and mucus , which are important for healthy lung function.
-One gene, called MUC5B, makes a mucus protein that helps clear harmful substances, such as bacteria , from the lungs.
+One gene, called MUC5B, makes a mucus protein that helps clear harmful substances, such as Bacteria , from the lungs.
 Having a mutated MUC5B gene increases your risk for IPF more than other genes.

 Mutations in the TERT and TERC genes are also common in people who have IPF.
 These genes help protect the DNA in our cells as they divide over our lifespans.
 The genes do this by producing an enzyme called telomerase.
 More research must be done to understand why these mutations contribute to the development of IPF.